Integrating Mindfulness in Education

-Sensory experiences can support focus and relaxation and through practice of listening to music or some calming sounds in the classrooms, or sounds of nature outside.
+Sensory experiences can support focus and relaxation and through the practice of listening to music or some calming sounds in the classrooms, or sounds of nature outside.
 This can help students listen and focus better while learning (Shardlow, 2015).
 Mindfulness can also help in targeting the self-regulatory abilities that are primarily used to respond to stress levels in a very efficient and calm manner.

 Navigating stress through Mindful Practice

 According to Greenberg, mindfulness can provide a foundation for improved social and emotional adjustment and academic performance as demonstrated by more positive social behaviors, fewer conduct problems, less emotional distress, and improved test scores and grades.